maxogod/Automatized-Elections/English-README.md

 ## To Run:
 ~~~
-  Execute the 'elecciones' file or recompile the 'elecciones' package
+  Execute the 'elecciones' file or recompile the 'elecciones' package < go build elecciones >
 ~~~

 ## Commands: